|bike shed hours||bike shed services||borrow program||borrowing rules|

 We are here to help connect PCC Cascade Students to bicycles.
 We can loan you a commute-ready bike for a term, or consecutive terms.
 Our local partners can help you learn to fix your own bike in free, DIY workshops.
 We can give you awesome volunteer opportunities.
 The Bike Program is administered through ASPCC Cascade.
 The Bike Program is an important step in the PCC’s commitment to sustainability and reducing our impact on the environment.

-Bikes may be checked out for the duration of one or a maximum of three consecutive terms.
+Bikes may be checked out one term at a time and then renewed each subsequent term.
 A usage fee of $15 per term will be due at the time of the contract/check out.

 Users are solely responsible for properly securing bikes to bike racks.
 Appropriate locks are provided.
 In the case of theft, please inform ASPCC as soon as possible.
 Recovered bikes will be returned to the user.
 A financial hold will be placed on user account for the full replacement cost of unrecoverable bikes.
 Maintenance/Repairs: Users are solely responsible for all needed repairs, maintenance and adjustments.
 Basic adjustments are provided by the Community Cycling Center at no cost to the user.
 Bike Farm memberships are provided by ASPCC for no cost to the user, where student has do-it-yourself access to tools and equipment for basic repairs and adjustments.